mephone4s/mephone4s/README.md

-i like making acquaintances :-D
+i like making acquaintances :-)
 <!--
 **MEPHONE4S/MEPHONE4S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.